esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 The output of Picard remove duplicate step is a new bam file "PCMP_H326__aln_marked.bam" without PCR duplicates.

-This bam file should be indexed before we can use it for variant calling.
+This bam file should be indexed before it can be used for variant calling.

 ```